fed135/scylla-driver/README.md

 --- | ---
 hosts | List of hosts to connect to.
-Can be an IP, a fqdn or a unix socket (required) keyspace | The keyspace to select (required) forks | The number of workers to spawn (default: 10)
+Can be an IP, a fqdn or a unix socket (required) keyspace | The keyspace to select (required) workers | The number of connection workers to spawn per host (default: 10)

 ### Querying